Peter Jones explains why an academic essay cannot be built on your thoughts and convictions.

 Way Too General

-As it has been already mentioned, some topics have no scientific basis for forming an author’s argument.
-Nonetheless, there is also this special type of “academic” topics that bring no novelty to the world of academic novelties.
-Those are the topics that can be classified as the too general ones.
-For example, the realm of history is simply huge, and there is a lot of interesting topics to write about.
-Still, somehow people manage to come up with topics like “What is History” or “Why History is Important”.
-There is no thesis to be formed when dwelling on such topics, therefore, there is no argument to defend.
-Hence, such a topic cannot be considered an academic one as writing about it means nothing else but answering a rhetorical question.
+As has been already mentioned, some topics have no scientific basis for forming an author's argument.
+Nonetheless, there is also this unique type of "academic" subject that brings no novelty to the world of academic wonders.
+Those are the topics that can be classified as the two general ones.
+For example, the realm of history is enormous, and there are a lot of exciting topics to write about.
+Still, somehow people manage to come up with issues like "What is History" or "Why History is Important".
+There is no thesis to be formed when dwelling on such topics; therefore, there is no argument to defend.
+Hence, such a subject cannot be considered an academic one as writing about it means nothing else but answering a rhetorical question.

-Academic writing is one of the most refined domains of academic activities.
-Being able to write a good academic paper takes a lot of skills, knowledge, and effort.
+Academic writing is one of the most refined domains of educational activities.
+Being able to write an excellent academic paper takes a lot of skills, knowledge, and effort.
 However, even before the very processes of research, information synthesis, and analysis shall start, there is a need to make sure that your topic would not be overcomplicated to write about.
-The aforementioned essay about slavery is a brilliant example of how a genuine academic topic must look like.
+The essay above about slavery is a brilliant example of what a genuine academic case must look like.
 It must be based on a significant volume of either empirical or statistical evidence.

 What is more, no conflict of interests must be present as otherwise, the author would start telling the readers what he or she thinks about the topic and not what the scientific world says about it.
-Also, double-check before starting to write whether the topic of your choice complies with the policy of social responsibility.
+Also, double-check before beginning to write whether the subject of your choice complies with the policy of social responsibility.
 Finally, your topic must be narrow and precise.
-Nonetheless, if you feel that it is hard for you to choose a good academic topic to write about read this article if you want to find more topics like the above.
+Nonetheless, if you feel that it is hard for you to choose an excellent academic topic to write about read this article if you want to find more topics like the above.